MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 Suppose you want to deploy your application and decide to use GitHub Copilot for Azure to help.
 To begin, you can start with an open ended question.

-- "@azure help me deploy my application to Azure"
+- "@azure Help me deploy my application to Azure."
-- "@azure how can I deploy this app?"
+- "@azure How can I deploy this app?"
-- "@azure Can you deploy my code to Azure please"
+- "@azure Can you deploy my code to Azure please."
-- "@azure Can you help me deploy my project to Azure"
+- "@azure Can you help me deploy my project to Azure."
-- "@azure Deploy this project to Azure"
+- "@azure Deploy this project to Azure."
-- "@azure Go deploy this project"
+- "@azure Go deploy this project."
-- "@azure I'd like to deploy my app"
+- "@azure I'd like to deploy my app."
-- "@azure Take this project and make it deployable to Azure"
+- "@azure Take this project and make it deployable to Azure."
-- "@azure Get this code running on Azure"
+- "@azure Get this code running on Azure."
-- "@azure Run this app on Azure"
+- "@azure Run this app on Azure."

 However, add more detail to get better results.
 Here are some example prompts that produce better results: